James Glancy

-James Alexander Glancy, CGC (born August 1982) is a British television presenter and conservationist.
+James Alexander Glancy, CGC (born August 1982) is a British television presenter, conservationist and former politician.
 He formerly served as a member of the Royal Marine Commandos and was a Brexit Party Member of the European Parliament (MEP) for South West England from 2019 to 2020.

 Early life and education

 Glancy was born in Surrey in 1982.
 Glancy studied history at St Anne's College, Oxford.
 He was captain of the university's boxing team.
 He was sponsored through university by the Royal Marines.

 Military service

 Glancy served in the Royal Marines and the Special Boat Service (SBS).
-In March 2013, he was awarded the Conspicuous Gallantry Cross (CGC) "in recognition of gallant and distinguished services in Afghanistan during the period 1 April 2012 to 30 September 2012".
+In March 2013, the then Captain Glancy was awarded the Conspicuous Gallantry Cross (CGC) "in recognition of gallant and distinguished services in Afghanistan during the period 1 April 2012 to 30 September 2012".
 The CGC is a second level UK honour, with only the Victoria Cross ranking higher for combat gallantry.
 He completed three tours of Afghanistan.